sampotts/plyr/readme.md

 Check out the [changelog](changelog.md) to see what's new with Plyr.

-## CMSs & Frameworks
+## Plugins & Components

-Some awesome folks have made plugins for CMSs and JavaScript frameworks:
+Some awesome folks have made plugins for CMSs and Components for JavaScript frameworks:

 | Type      | Maintainer                                                            | Link                                                                                         |
 | --------- | --------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |